Th3HoopMan/small-magic-box/src/pages/articles/xbox’s-current-2022-lineup-proves-there’s-still-work-to-be-done.md

 So let’s talk about the most likely scenario: What we see is what we get and the one big Xbox exclusive everybody is waiting for won’t arrive for another 10 months.

-How does Xbox provide value to the early next-generation adopters that are looking for something to play this year?
+How does Xbox provide value to the early Xbox Series owners that are looking for something to play this year?

 Well, the answer is simple enough.
 GamePass.
 It is Xbox’s golden goose and coupled with the seismic wallet of Microsoft, they can easily buy exciting 3rd party titles to keep players happy.